RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

     Later `Remove-IshFolder -FolderPath '\General\__ISHRemotev7'`

 ## Next
+1. Complete OpenApi implementation of `*-IshFolder` cmdlets, respecting value/id/element attributes
+2. Review all async usage to regular sync as the `OpenApiReference` client generator is now async thanks to option `/GenerateSyncMethods:true`
-1. v0->v7 Cherrypick #138 Fix Remove-IshDocumentObj cmdlet due to the improved Delete beh...
+3. v0->v7 Cherrypick #138 Fix Remove-IshDocumentObj cmdlet due to the improved Delete beh...
 Remember starting 15/Alf the `-Force` flag is always on server-side, add that in a verbose message
-2. v7->v0 Cherrypick the timezone improved `ISHRemote.PesterSetup.ps1` and `GetIshTimeZone.Tests.ps1`.
+4. v7->v0 Cherrypick the timezone improved `ISHRemote.PesterSetup.ps1` and `GetIshTimeZone.Tests.ps1`.
 Increased grace period of 1 minute to 10 minutes, seemingly because of slow CI/CD servers, for `GetIshBackgroundTask.Tests.ps1` and `GetIshEvent.Tests.ps1`.
-3. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
+5. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
 Easy to do performance runs on Add-IshFolder and Remove-IshFolder.
 Later we have the following API25 to API30 mapping
    1. Folder25.Create -> API30.Create (ready)
    2. Folder25.RetrieveMetadataByIshFolderRefs -> API30.GetFolderList (ready)
    3. Folder25.Delete -> API30.DeleteFolder (ready)
    4. Folder25.GetMetadataByIshFolderRef -> API30.GetFolder (ready)
    5. Folder25.GetMetadata -> API30.GetFolderByFolderPath, perhaps GetRootFolderList (NotPlanned)
    6. Folder25.GetSubFoldersByIshFolderRef -> API30.GetFolderObjectList (ready)
+6. XmlCatalogResolver class was tweaked to mitigate Veracode scan results; needs to be done on v0 and V7
-4. Adapt build to scan for https://www.trojansource.codes
+7. Adapt build to scan for https://www.trojansource.codes
-5. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
+8. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
    1. When the root `__ISHRemote` folder is missing after a database restore.
 Or simply invalid username/password combinations.
    2. You can use `...debug.ps1` to override languages if the current language or resolution does not exist in DLANGUAGES over Get-IshLovValues
    3. You should have initial state Draft by element name